 Any additional and interesting queries are welcome.
-At least two such additional queries should be defined.
+At least two such additional queries should be defined

-1.5 Handing in
+5. Handing in

 Hand in an overview of the design, e.g. in an EER diagram, including explanations to concepts and symbols.
-Solutions to all the questions in the exercise as a printout of the interaction with AMOS II.
+Include solutions to all the questions in the exercise as a printout of the interaction with AMOS II.
 This can be done by copying the results from the window where you are running AMOS II to a text file that you print out and hand-in to your assistant.
+You do not have to hand in the answers of the tutorial exercises.